ScaledMarkets/dabl/langref/task_decl.md

   	[ [input_set](input_set.md)... ] [ [output_set](output_set.md)... ]
   	[ [procedural_stmts](procedural_stmt.md)...]

+## Inputs and Outputs

+The inputs are the files that are read by the task, and the outputs are the files that are created or updated by the task.
+The input and output constructs specify intention and are not verified by the language, but a tool could attempt to verify them.
+Inputs and outputs can be given names, but this is not required.

+## Procedural Statements

+The procedural statements that are declared for a task constitute the logical process that is defined by the task.
+The procedural statements are executed in the order in which they appear.

 ## Name Scope and Name Overloading

 If the input_set or output_set defines a name for the inputs or outputs,